All your questions about electric and hybrid vehicles

 How does a plug-in hybrid vehicle work ?

 A plug-in hybrid vehicle uses the electric motor to start up and for low speeds (under 50 km/h); when accelerating, the combustion engine comes into play to achieve the desired speed.
-To find out more about our plug-in hybrids, discover DS 4 E-TENSE, New DS 7 and DS 9 E-TENSE.
+To find out more about our plug-in hybrids, discover DS 4 E-TENSE, DS 7 E-TENSE and DS 9 E-TENSE.

 What is a non plug-in hybrid vehicle ?